blomadam/blomadam.github.io/_posts/2017-4-4-Project-2-Music-Charts.md

 5. Create final visualizations

-I am approaching this dataset from the mindset of a manager of an upcoming band.
+I am approaching this dataset from the mindset of a manager of an up and coming band.
 I want to be able to advise them about how different genres perform in the charts.
-Most notably, I am interested in the peak ranking, and also the duration tracks from each genre tend to stay in the charts.
-With that in mind, let's get cracking!
+Most notably, I am interested in both the peak ranking and the number of weeks tracks stay in the charts.
+The success of a track requires a combination of these factors.

 ## 1. Data structure

 This dataset has 317 entries with 83 columns of data.
-The first seven columns give details we are used to about the track: the year (which happens to be 2000 for every entry in this list), the artist name, track name, track length, and musical genre.
-Then come the interesting data columns about each track's performance in the Billboard charts: the date each track first appeared on the chart, and the date each track peaked (reached its highest ranking), followed 76 columns storing each track's ranking for each week since it first entered the chart.
+The first seven columns give the usual details about the track: the year (which happens to be 2000 for every entry in this list), the artist name, track name, track length, and musical genre.
+Next come the data columns describing each track's performance in the Billboard charts: the date each track first appeared on the chart, and the date each track peaked (reached its highest ranking), followed 76 columns storing each track's ranking for each week since it first entered the chart.

-I did not question how any of these quantities were calculated, but simply charted the data as it appeared, while also doing a simple sanity check of researching a couple of the most popular songs of the year to make sure their performance matched my analysis of the data.  *Breathe* by Faith Hill, for example, I correctly identified as a massively popular song, but I see that its genre is listed as Rap.... though I, personally, would have considered it Country.
-I see this exercise as vindication that I can correctly interpret the most important aspect of the data (i.e. the rankings), and caution should be taken before trusting data read from any table.
+I did not question how any of these fields were filled, but simply charted the data as it appeared, while also doing a simple sanity check by researching a couple of the most popular songs of the year to verify my analysis of the data matched their actual performance.
+Consider *Breathe* by Faith Hill, for example: I correctly identified *Breathe* as a massively popular song, but the genre is listed as Rap.... though I would have considered it Country.
+I see this exercise as vindication that I can correctly interpret the most important aspect of the data (i.e. the rankings), and also as a cautionary note about blindly trusting data read from any table.

 ## 2. Data cleaning and transformation

 At first glance, this dataset seemed remarkably complete.
 Nearly every column was listed as completely full, and I thought just some simple type conversions and summarization would be required.
-Careful reading of the `df.info()` result showed some trickery starting around column 30:
+Careful reading of the `df.info()` result showed some issues starting around week 25:

 ```
 x24th.week         317 non-null object